The Three Card System

 I also use the Danger Card for one specific subscription: a car wash that requires inserting the card into a machine.
 That’s exactly the kind of setup I don’t fully trust.

 If the card gets replaced, the fix is simple.
 I drive in, the machine tells me the subscription ended, I enter the new card, and I’m done.
-There’s no ripple effect across the rest of my accounts.
+No ripple effect.
+No drama.
+No scavenger hunt through 17 different accounts.

 What About Discover Acceptance?